Overview of Ransomware

-Many computers infected with ransomware WannaCry (also called WannaCrypt, WannaDecrypt) has successfully unlocked encrypted files without paying a dime.
-If you have reboot your computer since the day you got hit by the ransomware.
+Many computers infected with ransomware WannaCry (also called WannaCrypt, WannaDecrypt) have successfully unlocked encrypted files without paying a dime.
+If you have rebooted your computer since the day you got hit by the ransomware.

-You can just download the free ransomware decrypt tool called wanakiwi, which was released recently, and start to decrypt virus encrypted files.
+You can just download the free ransomware decrypt tool called wanakiwi, which was released on 2017, and start to decrypt virus encrypted files.
 It has been tested in Windows XP and 7, and 2003, Vista, and Server 2008(R2).

 Method 2: Recover from shadow copies

-By default, Windows has enabled system protection and it will create restore points in Windows 7 when need be.
+By default, Windows has enabled system protection and it will create restore points in Windows 7 before a big event.
 Windows will create a volume backup containing shadow copies when it takes a restore point.
 It actually creates many shadow copies and you just don’t aware of them.
-Therefore, you recover encrypted file through shadow copies.
+Therefore, you can recover encrypted file through shadow copies.

 You can download a free tool, Shadow Explorer to make the steps easier.